senzing-garage/knowledge-base/presentations/community-practices/github.md

 ## GitHub Actions

-Note: Not all GitHub actions are in each repository.
+Note: Not all GitHub Actions are in each repository.
 They are tailored to the type of project.

 1. On issue opened or reopened: